-Item 1 - Device info and ECG data:
+Item 1 - ECG data:

 Device Order and Type: Each row of data is related to one AED/defib that was brought to the scene by a designated agency/rig pairing, and applied to the patient.
 The 'Device order' is the sequence that each AED or manual defibrillator was applied to the patient during the course of care.
 The first device used to monitor, analyze, or shock a patient is considered 'Device Order 1'.
 The second device used to monitor, analyze, or shock the same patient (whether or not a different set of pads was applied) is considered 'Device Order 2', and so on for devices three and four.
-The Device order number of the initial device for which a 'Pads on' time and 'CPR measures is marked 'yes', is auto-filled in row 1 of Item 4 and Item 5.
+The Device order number of the initial device for which a 'Pads on'